-Hundreds of thousands of manufacturing companies use varying types of manufacturing software for production and inventory control.
+Hundreds of thousands of manufacturing companies use varying types of manufacturing ERP software for production and inventory control.
 These manufacturing businesses stay profitable by being able to maintain their demand as well as establish priorities in their current processes.
 In order to accomplish this, business owners had to ask themselves:

 Enter material resource planning, or MRP, which enables manufacturers to take greater control over the manufacturing process and overall supply chain management.

 Manufacturing resource planning (MRP), also known as material requirements planning systems or MRP II software, helps streamline the manufacturing process through production planning, scheduling, and inventory control.
 Known as a leading type of manufacturing software, MRP systems allow manufacturers to plan and calculate material requirements, coordinate personnel and machine workloads, and optimally plan purchasing to meet customer demands.

 MRP also aids in inventory and production schedules to produce products and complete manufacturing jobs.
 An MRP system determines which assemblies must be built, what materials must be purchased, and the order in which to build products to meet customer due dates.

 Through the use of material planning tools, MRP works by taking inputs of material costs, material availability, expected demand, forecasting demand, staffing ability, and machinery capacity--all to ensure your business can satisfy the market as well as your own production goals.

 MRP software can work for all types of companies in the manufacturing industry, including in make-to-order, engineer-to-order, and a discrete manufacturing process.